raj23manj/springBoot/jokesapp/README.md

   * https://stackoverflow.com/questions/19039752/removing-java-8-jdk-from-mac

 # Microservices
-  * Bounded Context (figure out how to break build individual microservices)
+  * Bounded Context (Boundaries - figure out how to break build individual microservices)
   * Configuration Management (there will be multiple instances with different env's of each app, need to configure them)
   * Dynamic Scale Up and Dynamic Scale Down (how many instance of each microservice should be running)
   * Visibility (centralized logging and monitoring with )
   * Fault tolerance

+  * Advantages
+    * Adaptation of new technologies and process(like node.js, kotlin etc)
+    * Dynamic Scaling
+    * Faster Release cycles

   # Spring Cloud(Finchley)
-    * Setup a Centralized server config, and spring cloud will distibute to other microservices
+    * Setup a Centralized server config using Spring Cloud Config Server, and spring cloud will distibute to other microservices
     * spring cloud netflix (Dynamic Scale up and Scale Down)
       * Eureka - Naming Server
         1) all micro-services will register here,